bneelesh74-cmyk/ai-alert-triage-system/README.md

 • Understand alert context quickly
 • Act efficiently without navigating complex workflows

-This design focuses on reducing alert fatigue and enabling analysts to process alerts faster and respond to potential threats more effectively.
+This design focuses on **reducing alert fatigue** and enabling analysts to process alerts faster and respond to potential threats more effectively.

 ---

 # Proposed Features

-The design focuses on improving the alert triage experience by helping analysts quickly identify and act on the most important alerts.
+The design improves the alert triage experience by helping analysts quickly identify and act on the most important alerts.

 ### 1. AI-Prioritized Alerts (Dashboard)

-The dashboard highlights alerts that require immediate attention using AI-generated risk scores.
-Instead of scanning a long list of alerts, analysts can quickly focus on high-risk incidents first.
+The dashboard highlights alerts that require immediate attention using **AI-generated risk scores**, allowing analysts to focus on high-risk incidents first.

 ---

 ### 2. Quick Triage Mode

-Quick Triage Mode provides a simplified alert card where analysts review alerts one at a time.
-The interface surfaces key signals such as severity, user details, location, and risk score while enabling rapid actions.
+Quick Triage Mode provides a **simplified alert card interface** where analysts review alerts one at a time.

+The interface surfaces key signals such as:

+• Severity
+• User details
+• Location
+• Risk score

+and enables rapid response actions.

 ---

 ### 3. Similar Alerts View

 The triage card includes a **“View Similar Alerts”** option that allows analysts to quickly review alerts triggered by similar patterns.

-This helps detect coordinated attacks or repeated suspicious activity.
+This helps detect **coordinated attacks or repeated suspicious activity**.

 ---

 ### 4. Investigation View with AI Insights

-When deeper analysis is needed, analysts can open a detailed investigation screen showing user details, device and location information, activity timelines, and historical behaviour.
+When deeper analysis is required, analysts can open a detailed investigation screen showing:

+• User details
+• Device and location information
+• Activity timelines
+• Historical behavior

 An **AI Insights panel** summarizes the risk explanation and suggests possible response actions.